-The second major strand of my research on science and culture stems from an AHRC Fellowship I held from 2012 to 2013 to work on the Pre-Raphaelites and science.
+My research concentrates on the relationship between science, literature and the arts in the nineteenth and twentieth centuries.
+It has two main strands.
+The first strand concerns the relationship between poetry and evolutionary theory.
+In Darwin’s Bards: British and American Poetry in the Age of Evolution (2009) I examined how poetry can inform and shape our responses to and understanding of the Darwinian condition.
+Since then, I have edited a collection of essays on twentieth-century poetry and science and I co-edited The Routledge Research Companion to Nineteenth-Century British Literature and Science (2017) with Professor Sharon Ruston at Lancaster University.
+I am currently working on a new research project looking at how evolutionary theory and epic literature have drawn on one another over the last 200 years.
+The second major strand of my research on science and culture stems from an AHRC Science in Culture Fellowship on the Pre-Raphaelites and science (2012-13).
 For this project, I examined their paintings, sculpture and poetry in the light of their art criticism, which repeatedly invokes science as a model for the arts.
 I also researched the shaping influence of Pre-Raphaelitism on Victorian science itself, particularly through natural history museum architecture and periodical culture.
-My third monograph The Pre-Raphaelites and Science is being published by Yale University Press in June 2018.
-Since 2015, I have been working on a further project on natural history museum architecture specifically, in Britain, Ireland and Canada, in collaboration with Professor Janine Rogers at Mount Allison University, Sackville, New Brunswick.
-Our project, Building the Book of Nature: The Poetics of the Natural History Museum, is funded by the Canadian Social Sciences and Humanities Research Council (SSHRC).
+My book The Pre-Raphaelites and Science has recently been published by Yale University Press.
+Since 2015, I have been working on a further project on natural history museum architecture specifically, in Britain, Europe and Canada, in collaboration with Professor Janine Rogers at Mount Allison University, Sackville, New Brunswick.
+Our project, Building the Book of Nature: The Poetics of the Natural History Museum, has been funded by the Canadian Social Sciences and Humanities Research Council (SSHRC).